 Institutional members will not retaliate in any way against complainants, witnesses, or committee members.
 Institutional members should immediately report any alleged or apparent retaliation against complainants, witnesses or committee members to the RIO, who shall review the matter and, as necessary, make all reasonable and practical efforts to counter any potential or actual retaliation.
-Disciplinary action will be taken for retaliation.
+Disciplinary action will be taken by Lincoln University administration and/or the Board of Trustees for retaliation.

-As requested and as appropriate, the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but against whom no finding of research misconduct is made.
+As requested and as appropriate, the RIO, DO, and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but against whom no finding of research misconduct is made.

 During the research misconduct proceedings, the RIO is responsible for ensuring that respondents receive all the notices and opportunities and the applicable policies and procedures of the institution.

-If the Inquiry and Investigation committees find the charge of misconduct to be unfounded, the report and supporting evidence shall be forwarded to the RIO shall be kept in a secure location for three years following the conclusion of the Investigation.
+If the Inquiry and Investigation Committees find the charge of misconduct to be unfounded, the report and supporting evidence shall be forwarded to the RIO.
+The RIO shall keep all documents in a secure location for three years following the conclusion of the Investigation.
 Both the appropriate Deans and the RIO will undertake diligent efforts to restore the respondent's reputation with regard to the unsupported allegations.
-All individuals related to the review process, the Provost/Vice President for Academic Affairs, the President, Academic Dean(s), and Chairperson(s) of the researcher's department will be notified that the charge of misconduct in research was unfounded.
+All individuals related to the review process - including the University President, Dean of Faculty, and appropriate Academic Departmental Chairperson(s) of the researcher's department, will be notified that the charge of misconduct in research was unfounded.
 The positions and reputations of persons who make allegations in good faith shall also be protected.

-E. Interim Administrative Actions and Notifying ORI of Special Circumstances pursuant to legal or contractual requirements, take appropriate interim action to protect against any such threat consistent with applicable laws or the CBA.
-Interim action might include but not be limited to additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results or delaying publication.
-The RIO shall, at any time during a research misconduct proceeding, notify ORI or the Grantor if required to do so by law or contract, immediately if he/she has reason to believe that any of the following conditions exist:
+E. Interim Administrative Actions and Notifying ORI of Special Circumstances

+Throughout the research misconduct proceeding, the RIO will review the situation to determine if there is any threat or harm to public health, federal, state or private funds and equipment, or the integrity of the supported research process.
+In the event of a threat, the RIO, in consultation with other Lincoln University officials and Grantor, pursuant to legal or contractual requirements, will take appropriate interim action to protect against any such threat consistent with applicable laws.
+Interim action might include, but not be limited to, additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results or delaying publication.
+The RIO shall, at any time during a research misconduct proceeding, notify ORI or the Grantor, if required to do so by law or contract, immediately if he/she has reason to believe that any of the following conditions exist: